Chapter 24: A Vixen For The Night

 As he listened to The Beautiful Bro explain the challenge, Tails dimly heard a voice in his head.
 It seemed familiar to him…

 “…ails, Tails,” the voice tsked.
 “Have you learned nothing?
 The only way you’re gonna get as fast as me is by doing lots and lots of squats!
 I’m tellin’ ya little buddy, you gotta get Quads of Steel if you ever wanna catch up with me!”

 “…so do you understand?”
 The Beautiful Bro asked the fox.

 “Yeah, do as many squats within 30 seconds, crystal,” Tails replied cockilly.
 ‘Where was that from?’ he questioned.
 ‘And who, exactly, was talking to me?’

 “Urrgh!
 Big Bro’s wig is MINE!” the simian grunted, breaking Tails’ train of thought.
 He was showboating to the now growing crowd.
 “You’re goin’ DOWN!”

 “Settle down now,” The Beautiful Bro said, waving his hand.
-He turned to Tails.
+They turned to Tails.
 “It’s not fair for you to start right away without warming up.
 Would you like to practice?”